open-mmlab/mmdetection/docs/COMPATIBILITY.md

   ```
   [model]_(model setting)_[backbone]_[neck]_(norm setting)_(misc)_(gpu x batch)_[schedule]_[dataset].py,
   ```
-  where the (misc) includes DCN and GCBlock, etc. More details are in the [Documentation for config](CONFIG.md)
+  where the (misc) includes DCN and GCBlock, etc. More details are illustrated in the [documentation for config](CONFIG.md)

 - MMDetection V2.0 uses new ResNet Caffe backbones to reduce warnings when loading pre-trained models.
-Most of the new backbone's weights are the same as the former ones but do not have `conv.bias`, except that they use a different `img_norm_cfg`.
+Most of the new backbones' weights are the same as the former ones but do not have `conv.bias`, except that they use a different `img_norm_cfg`.
 Thus, the new backbone will not cause warning of unexpected keys.

 ## Training Hyperparameters